Coastal circulation on-demand forecast

 Next to the “Save” button is the “New System” button that resets entirely the Configuration Assistant.
 Note that in order to not loose work already done on a system’s configuration, the user must first save it.

-Note: changes to a step already completed require the user to click the step’s “Save changes” button in order to re-validate the step and save the alterations.
+Attention: changes to a step already completed require the user to click the step’s “Save changes” button, located at the bottom of the page, in order to re-validate the step and save the changes.

 The creation of a new forecast system requires following 7 steps:

-Step1: In this step the user will choose the model to use and the daily forecast range.
-Presently, only version 5.4.0 of the SCHISM model is available and the forecast range is limited to 48 hours.
+Step1: In this step the user will choose the run type (2D Barotropic, 3D Baroclinic or 2D Waves & currents), the model to use and the daily forecast range.
+Presently, only version 5.4.1 of the SCHISM model is available and the forecast range is limited to 48 hours.

 Step3: In this step the user has to define the forcing sources for the ocean, river and atmospheric boundaries from the available options.

-Step 4: In this step the user selects the stations (virtual sensors) in which time series are extracted with full model temporal resolution (i.e. with the same time step of the forecast simulation).
-These can be locations where real time data is available, (predefined comparison stations) or other places of interest (virtual stations).
-A maximum of 5 stations is allowed from those proposed by the platform and those selected by the user.
+Step 4: In this step the user selects the stations (virtual sensors) in which time series are extracted with the model output temporal resolution.
+These can be locations where real time data are available (predefined comparison stations) or other places of interest (virtual stations).

 Step 5: For the selected model it is necessary to define all parameters for the simulation.
-In this step the user will start from a predefined parameter file and can alter some of its parameters, if needed.
+In this step the user will start from predefined parameter files and can change some of their parameters, if needed.

 Step 7: Confirms the selected configurations and activates the forecast system.

-In this configuration step the user selects the model version to use in the forecasts, as well as the forecast range (in the present version ‘48h’ is the only available option).
+In this configuration step the user selects the run type, the model version to use in the forecasts, as well as the forecast range (in the present version ‘48h’ is the only available option).
+The run type options are between: 2D Barotropic, 3D Baroclinic (available only to users with advanced permissions) and 2D waves & currents.

-The OPENCoastS platform uses the circulation model SCHISM (Zhang et al., 2016), that solves the shallow water equations, in 2D mode (vertically integrated).
+The OPENCoastS platform uses the circulation model SCHISM (Zhang et al., 2016), that solves the shallow water equations.
 SCHISM is a community model, based on unstructured grids and fully parallelized, that simulates a vast range of processes in water bodies.
-SCHISM simulates thus water levels and velocities due to tides, wind, atmospheric pressure and river flow.
-Presently, only version 5.4.0 of the SCHISM model is available in this service.
+SCHISM simulates thus water levels and velocities due to tides, wind, atmospheric pressure and river flow, in 2D depth-averaged mode.
+Presently, only version 5.4.1 of the SCHISM model is available in this service.

-In a near future the systems will be updated to coupled circulation waves-currents by activating the model WWM (Roland et al., 2012).
-The short wave model WWM is a spectral model that simulates the generation and propagation of short waves.
-It is coupled to the SCHISM model in order to provide radiation stresses that affect circulation, and to receive water levels and wave forces.
+For the 2D waves & currents option, the model WWM (Roland et al., 2012) will be activated within SCHISM.
+WWM is a spectral wave model that simulates the generation and propagation of short waves.
+It is coupled to the SCHISM model in order to provide radiation stresses that affect circulation, and to receive water levels and velocities.

 References and links useful for this step: